hypi-universe/docs/content/crud.md

 ---
 id: crud
-title: CRUD - Introduction to Hypi's CRUD APIs
+title: CRUD APIs
+sidebar_label: CRUD APIs
+slug: /
 ---
-# CRUD

 CRUD is the acronym commonly used for Create, Read, Update, Delete.
 Hypi automatically generates CRUD API from the app’s schema.

 Every app has one or more releases.
 Each release has its own schema.
 A schema is a set of GraphQL type definitions that defines the app’s data model.
 When you define a schema, Hypi automatically generates several APIs for you.
 CRUD APIs are one of them!
 They allow you to get data in and out of your apps.